Tree Fruit Economics

-- Karina Gallardo, Extension Economics; Consumer demand analysis and economics of technological change; Puyallup Research and Extension Center
+- Karina Gallardo, Extension Economics, Co-director of IMPACT; Consumer demand analysis and economics of technological change; Puyallup Research and Extension Center

-- Thomas L. Marsh, Professor of Economics, Director of IMPACT; Consumer demand and modeling commodity markets; Pullman, IMPACT Center
+- Thomas Marsh, Distinguished Professor of Agricultural & Resource Economics; Consumer demand, modeling commodity markets, quantitative methods, natural resource economics; Pullman, IMPACT Center

 - Jill McCluskey, Professor of Economics; Product quality and industrial organization, consumer preference; Pullman, School of Economics

-- Ron Mittelhammer, Regents Professor, Dean of CAHNRS; Econometrics and statistics, stochastic economic analysis; Pullman
+- Ron Mittelhammer, Regents Professor; Econometrics and statistics, stochastic economic analysis; Pullman

 - Suzette Galinato, Res.
 Associate and Project Director; Environmental economics, developmental economics, farm production, sustainable agriculture; Pullman, IMPACT Center

 (for full list please visit the Tree Fruit Economics website)

 - 2013 Cost Estimation of Establishing a Cider Apple Orchard in Western Washington (FS141E).
 Suzette Galinato, Karina Gallardo and Carol Miles.
 Accompanying Excel file

 - 2012 Cost Estimates of Establishing, Producing, and Packing Red Delicious Apples in Washington (FS099E).
 Karina Gallardo and Suzette Galinato.
 Accompanying Excel file